Skip to main content

 • “Could use some improvements on voices and music.”

-• “My only real concern at the moment is what the length of the final finished game will be, and the sad lack of variety in battle tracks (though I really like the soundtrack so far, just want more of it).”
+• “My only real concern at the moment is the sad lack of variety in battle tracks (though I really like the soundtrack so far, just want more of it).”

 • replayability

-Replayability in the game is a mixed bag; while some players appreciate the multiple endings and different character choices that enhance replay value, others find it limited due to fixed maps and a lack of engaging content between playthroughs.
-The inclusion of achievements aimed at encouraging multiple runs is seen as a weak attempt to boost replayability.
-Overall, the game offers some replay value, particularly for those who enjoy its combat mechanics, but many feel it falls short of its potential.
+The game's replayability is a mixed bag; while some players appreciate the multiple endings and character choices that enhance replay value, others find it limited due to fixed maps and a lack of engaging content between playthroughs.
+Achievements aimed at encouraging multiple runs are seen as a weak incentive, and the overall narrative does not strongly support repeated play.
+However, those who enjoy the combat mechanics may find enough variety to warrant additional playthroughs.

 • “Turn-based battles drenched heavily in story - with multiple endings for replayability.”